-Student Name (Print) MUID Number: Date: Objectives: To relieve student anxiety about beginning field p Toorient the student to the procedures, policies, and pra Action Steps to Achieve Objectives: Develop written orientation schedule. $\underline{\hspace{1cm}} \textbf{Circulate memotost affint roducing student in terms.}$ $\underline{\hspace{1.5cm}} \textbf{Introduce student to clerical and administrative staff.}$ $\underline{\hspace{2cm}} Arrange for key supervisory staffor administrators to meet the contract of the con$ with student.
-Tour the agency. $\underline{\hspace{1cm}} Specify a gency expectations on rules of behavior and appropriate the control of the$ riatedresstothestudent.
-Providestudent with current job description, detailing the f $inctions of the internand {\it responsibilities} of the agency.$ $\underline{\hspace{1cm}} Focus on exact role of social work student at your agency.$ Provide student with information on history of agency, orga nizational structure, funding sources, policies, programs, etc. Provide organizational charts.
+Student Name (Print) MUID Number: Date: Objectives: To relieve student anxiety about beginning field place Toorientthe student to the procedures, policies, and practice Action Steps to Achieve Objectives: Develop written orientation schedule.
+Circulatememotostaffintroducingstudentinterns.
+Introduce student to clerical and administrative staff.
+Arrange for key supervisory staffor administrators to meet with nstudent.
+Tour the agency.
+Specifyagency expectations on rules of behavior and appropriate edresstothestudent.
+Providestudent with current job description, detailing the funct ions of the internand responsibilities of the agency. $\underline{\hspace{1cm}} Focus on exact role of social work student at your agency.$ Provide student with information on history of agency, organization tional structure, funding sources, policies, programs, etc. Provide organizational charts.
 Provide agency procedural and personnel manuals.
-Arrange for student to spend time in the field visiting key ag encies and people the student will be working with.
+Arrange for student to spend time in the field visiting key agenci es and people the student will be working with.
 Develop bibliography of suggested readings.
-Develop list of abbreviations, symbols and technical termino agency holidays. logy peculiar to the setting; library rules and regulations, and list of $\underline{\hspace{2cm}} Arrange for the student to observe Field Instructors/Task States and the student to observe Field Instructors and the student field Instructors and$ pervisor directly in your work with clients and other social workers.
-Discuss the supervision process and schedule weekly supervision on times.
-Help student with concerns regarding organization expect ations.
-Negotiate beginning contract with students and complete for rm together.

-Adapted from: Field Instruction, Suzanna J. Wilson, The Free Press, 1981.
+Develop list of abbreviations, symbols and technical terminology agency holidays. peculiar to the setting; library rules and regulations, and list of Arrange for the student to observe Field Instructors/Task Super visor directly in your work with clients and other social workers.
+Discuss the supervision process and schedule weekly supervision to imes.
+Help student with concerns regarding organization expectation ons.
+Negotiate beginning contract with students and complete form to ogether.
+Adapted from: Field Instruction, Suzanna J. Wilson, The Free Press s, 1981.